CloudCannon/auth-screen-iframes/content/_index.md

                   text: >-
-                    With our new visual interface for your site’s configuration, you can see everything at a glance — and learn more about the config and input options that are available.
+                    With our new visual interface for your site’s configuration, you can see everything at a glance — and learn more about the configuration and input options that are available.
               - _bookshop_name: cloudcannon/simple/button
                 style:
                   type: Secondary